 The Ocean State Ramblers is a four-piece bluegrass band based in southern New England.
 We play bluegrass standards, bluegrass-flavored folk and country favorites and original songs, providing fresh, fun and local entertainment.
 We began picking together at various local bluegrass jams and events.
 Then one day, we decided to perform as a group at an open mic night and the Ocean State Ramblers was born.
-Since then, we’ve been playing at venues across Rhode Island and southeastern Massachusetts.
+Since then, we’ve been playing at venues across Rhode Island, Connecticut and Massachusetts.
 We’re a Rhode Island Bluegrass Alliance member band.

-Meet the band
+Meet the Band

-Guitar was Stephen’s first musical love, but these days you’ll see him playing upright bass, providing the rhythmic foundation on most Rambler songs.
-You’ll also hear him picking banjo with the band, and occasionally returning to his guitar roots on certain songs where his intricate flat picking is the perfect fit.
-And now, he’s learning how to play fiddle.
+Guitar is Stephen’s first musical love and his intricate flat picking is the perfect fit for the Ramblers’ songs.
+You’ll also hear him picking banjo with the band, and you might occasionally see him playing upright bass.
 Steve seems to be on a mission to conquer as many stringed instruments as he can.
 Stephen has written a number of songs on the OSR set list.
 His signature number is In a Circle, which is a tribute to his love for bluegrass jamming and chronicles how the members of the Ocean State Ramblers met: attending local bluegrass jams.
 He likes to tailor song lyrics to the audience and locale, often making up appropriate words on the fly.
 Stephen’s vocals add a mellow texture to OSR performances.

 When not playing with the Ocean State Ramblers, Anne-Marie is a storyteller and musician who has been “edu-taining” youngsters for nearly 25 years.
 A former teacher and children’s librarian, she performs at schools, libraries and festivals throughout Rhode Island, Connecticut and southern New England.
 She plays a variety of instruments including guitar, fiddle, banjo and ukulele.
 Anne-Marie’s main role with the Ramblers is playing fiddle.
 She started playing the violin as a kid but quit after junior high, taking it up again 15 years ago after a long hiatus.
 You’ll also occasionally find her playing guitar with the band.
 Anne-Marie says that her favorite aspect of bluegrass is improvisation, which she says is an important skill in storytelling, too.
 Her enthusiasm for music is clear in her singing and ability to engage the audience.